cffls/matic-docs/docs/develop/network-details/full-node-binaries.md

 :::warning

 This guide only applies to Bor and Heimdall version 0.2.x and will be deprecated soon.
-For current mainnet version, please follow the guides in
+For the current Mainnet version, please follow the guides in
 [<ins>Run a Full Node</ins>](full-node.md).

 :::